JasonLin0704/IDWCH2.0/README.md

 # Demo
 <a href="https://youtu.be/EIV3oNEiH4I" target="_blank">https://youtu.be/EIV3oNEiH4I</a>

-In our demo, we downloaded the zip file from NYCU E3 platform.
-The assignment we want to correct is one of the questions in the Data Structure course.
-In this example, the course participants would need to provide their c/cpp files, and their goals are to read the input called `input.txt` in the same directory and output the answer to the output file called `answer.txt`, also in the same directory.
-To correct their homework, we start from `Corrector/start.sh`.
-We create folders to store codes temporarily, execute `Corrector/correct.sh` by a new terminal, which takes `Testcase/input{i}.txt` as `input.txt` and compare the result with `Testcase/answer{i}.txt`, and finally get the score of each student.
-In the end, we locate the specific row by finding the student ID and fill the score in.
-We're done!
+In our demonstration, we obtained a zip file from NYCU E3 platform, specifically from the Data Structure course.
+The task at hand involves correcting an assignment where participants are required to submit their C/C++ files.
+The objective is to read input from a file named `input.txt` within the same directory and generate the output into a file named `answer.txt`, also located in the same directory.

+To initiate the correction process, we execute the Corrector/start.sh script.
+This script creates temporary folders to store code, followed by the execution of Corrector/correct.sh in a new terminal.
+This script takes `Testcase/input{i}.txt` as `input.txt` and compares the resulting output with `Testcase/answer{i}.txt`.
+Ultimately, this process yields a score for each student.
+Ultimately, this process yields a score for each student.

+Upon completion, we proceed to select our desired column 'G', identify the specific row corresponding to the student ID, and input the obtained score.
+This concludes the correction process.

 # Q&A
 Q: Why does my `driver.find_element()` always go wrong?\